AvrilHunter/RainbowSong/README.md

 Now adding a new line

+Again adding a new line at 7 to see what it does below ===NEW

 If I added more code into line 7 then does it make all of the below not look like a good change?

 I am adding more information on 7th Feb